filament-zone/filament/docs/spec/src/git-hub.md

 #### Campaign conversion finished

-The conversion process can either finish when all entries from the segment converted or the campaing ran out of time.
+The conversion process can either finish when all entries from the segment converted or the campaign ran out of time.
 Once it is marked as finished on the hub, an oracle updates the corresponding outpost.

 ```Rust